online submission instructions

 Should I use a template to prepare my article?

-Templates are available for the preparation of your article in WORD or LaTeX format.
-For refereeing purposes, please ensure that the file you prepare is in preprint format (single column, double spaced); graphics should not be included in WORD files as they will be appended by the submission system.
-A tool, publBio, is available at http://publbio.iucr.org for preparing the text, experimental tables and enhanced figures of your article.
+A WORD template is available for the preparation of your article.
+For review purposes, please ensure that the file you prepare is in preprint format (single column, double spaced).
+Graphics should be included in WORD files for review purposes.

 How should I prepare my figures?